lbussy/openeft/README.md

       python3 openeft.py
    ```

+5. Access the tool via HTTP://localhost:8080

-5. Follow the instructions the program provides and respond to the prompts with your info.
+6. Follow the instructions the program provides and respond to the prompts with your info.

-6. Validate the file using <a href="https://www.netxsolutions.co.uk/NISTViewer.aspx" target="_blank">NIST Viewer</a>
+7. Validate the file using <a href="https://www.netxsolutions.co.uk/NISTViewer.aspx" target="_blank">NIST Viewer</a>

-7. Validate the file was packaged correctly to EBTS specifications by attempting to upload it to the Responsible Person train stop of eForms
+8. Validate the file was packaged correctly to EBTS specifications by attempting to upload it to the Responsible Person train stop of eForms

-8. Congratulations!
+9. Congratulations!
 You now have an EFT!

 ## Tips